Joby Aviation’s Hydrogen-Electric Air Taxi Completes 523-Mile Test Flight

 Joby Aviation’s latest hydrogen fuel cell eVTOL prototype

-As part of the company’s new technology program, Joby and its H2FLY subsidiary in Stuttgart, Germany, developed a hydrogen-electric demonstrator.
+As part of its new technology program Joby and its subsidiary H2FLY in Stuttgart Germany developed a hydrogen electric demonstrator.

-Before conversion, the aircraft completed over 25,000 miles of battery-electric testing at Joby’s facility in Marina, California.
+Before the conversion the aircraft completed more than 25000 miles of battery electric testing at Joby’s facility in Marina California.

-Based on Joby’s main battery-electric aircraft, this demonstrator has a liquid hydrogen fuel tank and fewer batteries, retaining the same airframe and design.
-H2FLY designed and built a fuel cell system that uses hydrogen to produce heat, water, and power.
+Based on Joby’s main battery electric aircraft this demonstrator uses a liquid hydrogen fuel tank and fewer batteries while keeping the same airframe and design H2FLY built a fuel cell system that converts hydrogen into electricity while producing heat and water as by products.

 Joby replaced the battery electric powertrain in its prototype with a hydrogen powertrain developed in collaboration with H2Fly